bullhorn/rest-api-docs/source/includes/entityref/_shifttype.md

 # ShiftType

-Is set at the corporation level to define various shift time intervals (Morning, Afternoon, Evening, Overnight).
+Is set at the corporation level to define various Shift time intervals (Morning, Afternoon, Evening, Overnight).
 Used for setting candidatePreferences.

 <table>
     <colgroup>